 When the trust badge was added to the form, conversions rose by 42%.

 And this isn’t an isolated incident, either.
 VeriSign released a case study on how their extended validation (EV) certificates increased conversions by 30% for the hotel booking industry.

 Now, most sites have caught on.
 Adding trust badges has become the norm.
 Let’s turn our attention to 12 of the most common trust badges you’ve likely seen in action.

 12 Types of Trust Badges To Boost Conversion Rates

 Before we get started, let’s quickly remember the purpose of a trust badge.
 It boosts your credibility and inspires confidence in your new visitors.

 In other words, it’s an icon, logo, or badge that helps visitors trust your site more.
-As we’ll see, this is accomplished through an offer (like free shipping) or using 3rd party brands to borrow credibility.
+As we’ll see, this is accomplished through an offer (like free shipping) or using third-party endorsements to borrow credibility.

 Why the disclaimer?
 Because as we’re about to see, there are many types of trust badges beyond what we’ve covered so far.
 You may already have a few embedded on your site without knowing it!

 Let’s dive in.

 1. SSL Trust Badges

-This is one of the most common types of website trust badges.
+This is one of the most common types of trust badges for website.
 In Google Chrome, this is the little lock that goes next to your URL:

 It shows that your site has an SSL certificate and is secure.
 Google Chrome is now going a step further.
 By clicking on the lock icon next to any domain, you can then click on Certificate:

 Then, you can instantly access a site’s SSL information: